20 July plot: Territorial demands

 Among demands initially countenanced by the plotters for issue towards the Allies were such points as re-establishment of Germany's 1914 boundaries with Belgium, France and Poland and no reparations.
 Like most of the rest of German resistance, the 20 July plotters believed in the idea of Greater Germany and as a condition for peace demanded that the western allies recognise as a minimum the incorporation of Austria, Alsace-Lorraine, Sudetenland, and the annexation of Polish-inhabited territories that Germany ceded to Poland after 1918, with the restoration of some of the overseas colonies.
 They believed that Europe should be controlled under German hegemony.

 The overall goals towards Poland were mixed within the plotters.
 Most of the plotters found it desirable to restore the old German borders of 1914, while others pointed out that the demands were unrealistic, and amendments had to be made.
 Some like Friedrich-Werner Graf von der Schulenburg even wanted all of Poland annexed to Germany.

 To Poland, which was fighting against Nazi Germany with both its army and government in exile, the territorial demands and traditional nationalistic visions of resistance were not much different from the racist policies of Hitler.
-Stauffenberg, as one of the leaders of the plot, stated five years before the coup in 1939 during the Poland campaign: "It is essential that we begin a systemic colonisation in Poland.
+Stauffenberg, one of the leaders of the plot, stated in 1939 during the Poland campaign, five years before the coup attempt: "It is essential that we begin a systemic colonisation in Poland.
 But I have no fear that this will not occur."